ChangePool/cardano-improvement-proposals/incentives/response.md

 - Whereas the report describes the current state of the Cardano ecosystem as the result of rational behaviour, the state of affairs seems more accurately consistent with a nihilistic viewpoint rejecting the existence of inherent meaning, intrinsic value or moral truth.
 The report provides hard-won evidence that a practice of evidence-based empiricism without a framework including human experience, subjective meaning and pragmatic action is not sustainable (Bradshaw, 1996).

 - While the self-interested behaviour of rational actors arguably has achieved network security, about 1,500 partipants who operated stake pools have left the Cardano ecosystem in the past two years.
-Each retired stake pool represents a social network of individuals that the Cardano ecosystem has rejected without empathy.
-People talk, and news travels.
+Each retired stake pool represents a social network of individuals that the Cardano ecosystem has rejected carelessly.
 Economic theory assuming that human behaviour is rational, consistent and selfish is wrong (Kahneman, 2011).